Expand All | Collapse All

 Why are scholarly journal subscriptions so expensive?

 Because the publishing of so many academic journals is consolidated under the control of so few publishers, there is a lack of competition and market forces at play.
 As a result, subscription costs rise faster than many consumers — in this case, scholars and academic institutions — can sustain.
 Meanwhile, these rapidly escalating subscription prices generate large profit margins for commercial publishers.

 Can I continue to edit, review for, or publish in Elsevier journals?

 Yes.
 It is up to you to decide which journals you edit or review for, and where you choose to publish your research.

 Will funding be available to researchers for publishing costs?

-How will the University of California’s proposed model provide flexibility to accommodate all UC authors, whether they want to publish open access or not?
+How will UC’s proposed model provide flexibility to accommodate all UC authors, whether they want to publish open access or not?

 Authors may continue to publish in any journal of their choice.
 Authors who do not want to publish open access can continue to publish their research behind the journal’s paywall, as they do now.
 For those who do wish to publish open access, the financial support provided by the university to help cover the article processing charge (APC) will offer an additional incentive to do so.